python/mypy/mypyc/doc/introduction.rst

 The speed improvement from compilation depends on many factors and is not easy to predict.
-Certain operations will be a lot faster, while other operations will not get faster.
-Avoiding slow operations is the key to big performance gains.
+Certain operations will be a lot faster, while other things will remain the same.

-Here are some very rough guidelines, however (2x improvement halves the runtime):
+These estimates give a rough idea of what to expect (2x improvement halves the runtime):

-* Existing code with *good* type annotations can expect 1.5x to 5x performance improvement.
+* Existing code with type annotations may get **1.5x to 5x** better performance.

-* Existing code with *no* type annotations can expect 1.0x to 1.3x performance improvement (TODO: realistic figures).
+* Existing code with *no* type annotations can expect **1.0x to 1.3x** better performance.

-* Code *optimized for mypyc* may see **5x to 10x** performance improvement.
+* Code optimized for mypyc may see **5x to 10x** performance improvement.

 Only performance of compiled modules improves.
-Time spent in libraries or on I/O will not be changed (unless you also compile libraries).
+Time spent in libraries or on I/O will not change (unless you also compile libraries).

 Why does speed matter
 ---------------------